Healthy Homes Assessment Island Bay

 Insulation Island Bay

-The insulation of the ceiling and underfloor is a requirement for all rent homes since July 1, 2019.
-Property managers and landlords are required to ensure that the insulation is in line with this new quality.
-In some instances, old ceiling insulation as well as insulation within the sub floor space may need to be replaced or replaced.
+Underfloor and ceiling insulation has been compulsory for all rent homes since 1 July 2019.
+Property managers and landlords have to ensure that the insulation is up to this new quality.
+In some cases, current ceiling insulation, or the insulation of the subfloor space may require to be filled with or replaced.

-A well-insulated property will reduce the risk of condensation and lower the chance of dampness and mould, and also makes an easier task to allow the household to hold warmth.
+A well-insulated house will help to control condensation and lower the chance of mould and dampness, as well as making an easier task to the household to keep warmth.

-The "R" signifies thermal resistance and it is a measurement of how well insulation can withstand heat flow.
-The greater the R-value, the better the insulation.
+The "R" refers to thermal resistance, and is a gauge of how well insulation withstands heat flow.
+The higher the R-value, the more effective the insulation.

 • Zone 3 Zone 3 North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3 and underfloor R 1.3